-Perfectly seasoned, incredibly tender fried chicken.
-You’d never guess this crispy Air Fryer Fried Chicken was made using a tiny fraction of the oil called for in traditional methods.
+This crispy Air Fryer Fried Chicken is made with a tiny fraction of the oil used in traditional methods.
+It’s perfectly seasoned with incredibly tender and juicy meat!

 If I were to tell you that you could create perfectly crispy fried chicken using just a teeny-tiny bit of oil would you believe me?